truenas/documentation/content/_index.md

 <h2> Welcome to the TrueNAS Documentation Hub! </h2>

+This website is a repository of all documentation for TrueNAS projects and related products.<br>
+iXsystems employees  maintain this documentation and provide regular updates.
+All documentation is open-source and accepts community contributions.

 Use the **Product** and **Version** dropdowns above or the cards below to access up to date latest documentation for your selected version.<br>
 While browsing, switch to a different version of the same product to see the corresponding article for that version.